Everyone

 • has no expectation of ongoing employment.

-If you are employed to do casual work, the arrangement must be clearly stated in your employment agreement.
+If an employee is employed to do casual work, the arrangement must be clearly stated in the employment agreement.

 Leave and holidays